Tips

 Are you a cheese-loving trendsetter?
 Did you know about juustoleipa before it went mainstream?
 If small-batch, artisanal cheeses are your passion, allow us to introduce your new newest obsession: Rush Creek Reserve from Uplands Cheese.

-The Story Behind Uplands’ Rush Creek Reserve
+The story behind Uplands’ Rush Creek Reserve

+While “seasonal cheese” isn’t as much of an American trend, Andy saw the potential in bringing this technique to the great state of Wisconsin.
 Andy started creating Rush Creek Reserve in 2008, but it wasn’t until 2010 that he felt it was perfected enough to bring it to eager cheese lovers across the country.

 Uplands only uses milk from one herd of their cattle to make Rush Creek, and it's only produced during the changing of the seasons.
-By only using this one herd, Uplands is able to completely control where and what their cows graze on.
+By only using this one herd, Uplands can completely control where and what their cows graze on.
 After all, great cheese starts with great milk.
 All this attention to detail can make this limited-edition cheese hard to get your hands on.
 We think it makes it even more special and delicious, too.

-How is Rush Creek Reserve Made?
+How is Rush Creek Reserve made?

 What makes Rush Creek Reserve so special?

-By the time the last batch is being made, the first batch is ready for market.
+By the time the last batch is being made, the first batch of Rush Creek Reserve is ready for market.
 (It’s almost closer to winemaking than cheese making.)
 In the late fall, keep an eye out at your local fromagerie to see if they source this creamy, flavorful cheese.

 What does Rush Creek Reserve taste like?